top of page

 Code of Conduct

 LexArt is committed to providing a conscious, healthy, and respectful work environment for everyone involved in bringing its mission to life.
-The purpose of this document is to help us all work together to create a workplace where each person feels safe and is given the respect they deserve — where our individuality and differences can be celebrated.
+The purpose of this document is to help us all work together to create a workplace where we all feel safe and are given the respect we deserve — where our individuality and differences can be celebrated.

-To create a safe, trusting, and respectful environment, we must work to eliminate the following:
+In order to create a safe, trusting and respectful environment, all of us must work to eliminate the following:

-• Behavior that is disrespectful or causes harm or injury to the organization, its directors, officers, employees, members, studio users, volunteers, students, or its business.
+• Behavior that is disrespectful or causes harm or injury to the organization, its directors, officers, employees, members, studio users, its business or its mission.

-• Willful negligence, defacing, damage, destruction, or removal of LexArt property from 130 Waltham Street without administrative approval or consent.
+• Willful negligence, defacing, damage, destruction, or removal of LexArt property from 130 Waltham Street without administrative consent.

 Investigation of Complaints